5 things to look out for in your first payslip

 You may find other deductions from your net pay, for things like:

 Student Loans: depending on how much you earn, and when you started your degree, you may see student loan repayments deducted from your net pay.
-If you started your degree after 2012, you'll only start paying back your student loan if you're earning over £25,716.
+If you started your degree on or after 1st September 2012, you'll only start paying back your student loan if you're earning over £27,295 (before tax and additional deductions).

 5. Your net pay

-The government have had their cut, now you get yours.
-The all-important net pay should be the figure that reaches your bank account at the end of the month.
+The government has had their cut, now you get yours.
+The all-important net pay should be the figure that reaches your bank account at the end of the month, so make sure you're getting the right amount!

 Don’t leave it to your employer to make sure you’re getting the right amount!
 It’s always worth checking that the amount on your payslip has been paid into your account.
 Simon Kaye is a Director of Lopian Gross Barnett & Co., an independent chartered accountants and financial advisory firm based in Manchester.
 For further information, visit http://www.lopiangb.co.uk/.
 You can contact HMRC on 0300 200 3300.